The best places to eat and drink in Margate

 Where: 49 Northdown Road, Margate CT9 2RN

-Down from London, this southeast coast branch of The Good Egg has just opened its doors.
-To begin with, they're serving up a general brunch menu during the day with their popular shakshuka, challah French toast and pitas.
+Down from London, this southeast coast branch of The Good Egg has proved to be a popular spot, particularly for brunch lovers.
+They're serving up a general brunch menu during the day with their signature shakshuka, challah French toast and pitas.
+And you can also buy their amazing babka to take home with you.

 Follow them on Instagram: @thegoodegg_margate